Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **MetOp**
-- There are two functional satellites: MetOp-B and MetOp-C operated by EumetSat, launched in 2013 and 2019 respectively.
+- There are two functional satellites: **MetOp-B** and **MetOp-C** operated by EumetSat, launched in 2013 and 2019 respectively.
-- They have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
+- Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains much more information and instrument data, including 5 AVHRR channels.
 - The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, you will have to go by the SNR meter.

 ---
 **FengYun**

-- The only satellite broadcasting HRPT is **Fengyun 3C**, it is a fairly special case.
-It is the last surviving member of the FengYun 3 constellation still broadcasting in the L-band, due to a severe power supply failure **it only broadcasts when it sees China**.
+- The only satellite broadcasting in the L-band is **Fengyun 3C**.
+It is the last surviving member of the FengYun 3 constellation to have an L-band antenna, but due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within the chinese border).
-- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts true color** (The rest can only do false color RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
+- It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruuments.
+Much like MetOp AHRPT, it has Reed-Solomon FEC, but unlike any other satellite in L-band **it broadcasts true color** (The rest can only do false color RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
-- Another simmilarity with MetOp is its lacking carrier wave, meaning you have to go solely by the SNR as well.
-- The signal is quite wide and has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.
+- The signal has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.

 ---